Skip to main content

 Signals & Overlays is a volatility-aware, multi-timeframe suite that combines advanced trend detection with ML-optimized signals for day and swing workflows.

-Signals & Overlays is the closest thing in the bundle to an all-in-one command center.
-The marketing copy frames it as a single suite that merges trend work with signal generation tuned for practical trade selection, including multi-timeframe perspective when you are trying to avoid trading a five-minute noise spike against a higher-timeframe drift.
-Volatility shows up explicitly in the positioning, which I appreciate because volatility regime changes are where many free tools quietly break.
+This is the closest thing in the bundle to an all-in-one command center.
+Signals & Overlays merges trend work with signal generation tuned for practical trade selection, including multi-timeframe perspective so you aren't trading a five-minute noise spike against a higher-timeframe drift.
+Volatility shows up explicitly in the design, which I appreciate because volatility regime changes are where many free tools quietly break.

-I use this style of tool when I want fewer competing studies on the chart.
-Instead of bolting on separate trend, signal, and filter scripts, the goal is consolidation: one coherent overlay philosophy that is easier to scan when speed matters.
-If you are day trading or swing trading and you care about catching larger reversal context without abandoning responsive entries, this is the script I would test first in the set.
+I use this tool when I want fewer competing studies on the chart.
+Instead of bolting on separate trend, signal, and filter scripts, you get one coherent overlay philosophy that's easier to scan when speed matters.
+If you're day trading or swing trading and you care about catching larger reversal context without abandoning responsive entries, this is the script I'd test first in the set.
+I haven't run it on crypto pairs yet -- the volatility handling might behave differently there.

 Oscillator Matrix